MdevDigitalInc/quick-exit-button/README.md

 ## How to use 📍
 1. Enter your desired website URL in the `exit()` function.
 The URL must be enclosed in quotes (either '' or "").
 2. To change which key triggers the 'exit()' function, decide what key you would like to use and then use `https://keycode.info` to obtain the JavaScript event keycode.
-3. Take this value and replace it with the 81 in 'line 59' and `line 61`.
+3. Take this value and replace it with the 81 in `line 59` and `line 61`.
 4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the `init()` function.
 If changed, be sure to copy the same values to `line 19`, `line 20`, and `line 21`.
 The hovering colours on the button may be changed as well if desired.
 The properties on the hovering will not have to be copied anywhere else.

 ## Resources Used 📚